arpan-semwal/Near-Ki-Dukan/README.md

 ## Connecting Customers with Local Shops and Service Providers

 ### Description
-**nkd app** is a versatile platform that connects customers with local shopkeepers and service providers, such as salons.
+**NKD app** is a versatile platform that connects customers with local shopkeepers and service providers, such as salons.
 Whether you need to order products from nearby stores or book an appointment for a service, nkd app makes it simple and convenient.
 The app features a shopping cart, OTP security, flexible payment options, and appointment scheduling for services.

 ### Features
 - **Shop from Local Stores:** Browse and order products from your favorite local shops.